When do students begin their Judaic Studies?

 Is there childcare on Sunday mornings?

-Mount Zion offers complimentary childcare in a safe, child-friendly environment on Friday evenings during Shabbat services, as well as Sunday mornings when there is Religious School (9:30 am-12:15 pm).
+Mount Zion offers complimentary childcare in a safe, child-friendly environment on Sunday mornings when Religious School is meeting in-person (9:30 am-12:15 pm).
 Reservations are not necessary.
-However, we suggest that parents or guardians of infants or children with special needs notify Mount Zion in advance.
+However, we suggest that parents or guardians of infants or children with special needs notify Mount Zion (firstname.lastname@example.org) in advance.
 Feel free to drop by room 102 and check out our wonderful facility and staff!

 Do families need to join Mount Zion in order to participate in our Religious School programs?